pecheylauren02/mp5_posh_portables/README.md

 - The form has built in validation to make sure that all required fields are completed and contain valid content.
 - The form header has the name and image of the product to remind the user what they are reviewing.
 - The text fields (title & content) have max limits to avoid overly long reviews ruining the design of the site and to keep information easy to digest for users viewing reviews.
-- The rating select has a user-friendly clickable hexagon styling, which matches the styling of the ratings on the product pages.
-A user can click on a hexagon to set the rating, or change their mind and select another hexagon to revise their choice.
+- The rating select has a user-friendly clickable star styling, which matches the styling of the ratings on the product pages.
+A user can click on a star to set the rating, or change their mind and select another star to revise their choice.
 - If no rating is selected it is set to 0
 - The rating selection is not appropriate for screen readers so to make the page accessible there is a hidden input which is visible to screen readers only where a user can input a numeric value.
 - The form has bespoke styled buttons to either submit the form using the non-purchasing themed yellow button or cancel using the button in secondary grey.
 [See Whole Site Features](#whole-site)